How to get a parallel import licence for your medicine in the UK, including pharmacovigilance requirements and submitting your application.

 Company functions involved in parallel importing

-For all function sites outside the UK and within the EU member states, MHRA need proof that the site holds the relevant licence from the regulatory authority in that country.
+For all function sites outside the UK and within the EEA member states, MHRA need proof that the site holds the relevant licence from the regulatory authority in that country.

 Suppliers’ list declaration

-You do not need to send a list of suppliers you will get the product from if you electronically submit the statement below.
-The statement should be signed and emailed as a PDF to email@example.com
+You do not need to send a list of suppliers you will obtain the product from if you electronically submit the statement below.
+The statement, on letter-headed paper, should be signed and emailed as a PDF to firstname.lastname@example.org and include this wording:

 I confirm that (insert company name) (MHRA company number) (insert company number) will only obtain parallel import products from suppliers which hold an appropriate authorisation (wholesaler or manufacturer licence).